Frequently Asked Questions for Medical Marijuana

 Chronic or intractable pain that has not been effectively treated with opioids or for which opioid therapy is inadvisable

 Sickle Cell Anemia

-Persistent nausea that has not responded well to more common treatments and that is unrelated to pregnancy or marijuana use
+Persistent nausea that has not been alleviated by more common treatments and that is not caused by pregnancy or marijuana use

 A terminal illness